spences10/scottspence.com/copy/faq.md

 ## Are you willing to work remotely?

-Yeah, I mean, the whole industry has been working remotley since the pandemic.
+Yeah, I mean, the whole industry has been working remotley since the pandemic started.

 I'd prefer not to be bound by any number of days needed to be worked in an office.
 Occasional meetings, fine.

-I do appreciate the value of working closely with my colleges and I am comfortable with that using tools like Slack, MS Teams, Zoom etc!
+I do appreciate the value of working closely with my colleges and I am comfortable with that using tools like Google Meet, Slack, MS Teams, Zoom etc!

 ---